Conservative opposition stalls House vote on Pentagon funding bill

 Reps.
 Dan Bishop (R-N.C.) and Ralph Norman (R-S.C.) told reporters Wednesday morning that they planned to vote “no” on the procedural vote.
 Norman voted against sending the rule out of the House Rules Committee late Tuesday night.

-“We were supposed to have all 12 approps bills, the topline numbers, so we can see what our spending looks like.
+“We were supposed to have all 12 [appropriations] bills, the top-line numbers, so we can see what our spending looks like.
 We didn’t have that,” Norman said.

 “I’m gonna be really disappointed in our conference if we can’t pass this rule,” Rep. Steve Womack (R-Ark.) said.